 The first thing you need to do when shopping for a pair of running headphones is to decide which features are a priority and which you can do without.

 As always, we’ve tried to highlight all of these features through the devices showcased in this guide, and we are confident that you cannot go wrong with what is presented here.
 That said, juggling so many features whilst also covering a wider price range meant that we couldn’t cover all the niches.

 So let’s go over the pros and cons of all the factors we’ve listed to help you organize your thoughts when prioritizing them.

 On one hand, this means that there’s no physical object that can bounce around your neck.
 On the other, the likelihood of losing your earbuds increases exponentially.
 Some devices have a Find my Buds type of feature that can help with this, but not all do.

-Old-school wireless earbuds have come a long way in their efforts to prevent continuous wire slapping while running.
+Traditional wireless earbuds have come a long way in their efforts to prevent constant wire slapping while running.
 The band approach we’ve seen on the Skullcandy Method is just one of them.
-Some, like the Aftershokz Trekz Air, feature a design that we can only describe as reverse glasses, but it doesn’t stop there.
+Some, like the Aftershokz Trekz Air, feature a design that we can only describe as inverted glasses, but it doesn’t stop there.

 So if that one (admittedly pesky) wire was the only reason you had for wanting to go true wireless, then maybe you can still go a bit easier on your wallet without making any serious compromises.

 The amount of running headphones that don’t feature any optional ear hooks, ear wings, or similar features is staggering.
 Most of them still manage to sit comfortably yet firmly in your ears regardless of how long you run.
 But most are not all.